 3. Keep more healthy foods at home

 Your home is where you eat the most.
 If you keep tons of unhealthy food in your cupboard, you are more likely to dig in knowing that you have them waiting for you.
 To improve your healthy eating habits, avoid buying unhealthy ones, and keep healthy alternatives in storage.
 You can stock up on more fruits, vegetables, low-fat dairy products, whole-grain foods, and fish.
+However, if you find yourself short on time for restocking, an excellent alternative is to explore vegan meal delivery services that provide both the necessary ingredients and a selection of recipes for your convenience.
+This way, you can always eat nutritious and healthy food.
+Isn’t it great?

 4. Eat slower